ashishlukka1/certificate-generator/README.md

 ## ✨ Overview

-The **Professional Certificate Generator** is a desktop/web app designed to simplify the process of generating certificates for large groups — ideal for workshops, hackathons, seminars, or any events where you need to mass-generate personalized certificates.
+The **Professional Certificate Generator** is designed to simplify the process of generating certificates for large groups — ideal for workshops, hackathons, seminars, or any events where you need to mass-generate personalized certificates.

 Upload a certificate **template image**, import an **Excel or CSV** file with participant data, visually **position the text**, preview in real-time, and export all certificates with just one click.